Lanzhou-J/wedding-dress-app/README.md

 A dress belongs to a shop, it has one product picture attached.
 A wedding dress has many attributes, in order to make it easier for sellers to create a new dress I used dropdown select field for Silhoettes/Sizes/Sleeves/Necklines and Lengths.
 A silhouette/sleeve/neckline/length style has many dresses.
 Similarly, a size has many dresses.

 ## R18 - Discuss the database relations to be implemented:
 In my application I used 11 tables in my ERD.
 The relationships between the tables include one-to-one(e.g. user & shop), one-to-many(e.g. shop & dresses, user & carts), and many-to-many (carts & dresses).
+As you can see in ERD, the tables that have relationships are connected with each other(via foreign key or join table).
 By using these database relations, I achieved CRUD functions for shops/dresses and can create carts for each user and allow them to add many items to the last cart(not completed/paid cart).

 For creating a wedding dress record, I use tables such as sizes/lengths/silhouettes/necklines/sleeves, these tables and dress have an "one-to-many" relationship, for example, a silhouette style "Mermaid" can have many dresses, while a dress can only have one silhouette style.
 These tables make it easier for shop owners to create a new dress using dropdown lists in the form.
-These relationships are achieved through the use of foreign keys, for example, in the dress table there are "size_id", "neckline_id", "silhoette_id", or "shop_id" etc.
+These relationships are achieved through the use of foreign keys (a foreign key can reference another table), for example, in the dress table there are "size_id", "neckline_id", "silhoette_id", or "shop_id" etc.

 ## R19 - Database schema design:
-I designed the database ERD using dbdiagram.io, the DBML text is put in db directory. `db/dbdiagram.dbml`
+I designed the database ERD using dbdiagram.io, the DBML text is put in db directory. `db/dbdiagram.dbml` The schema design is self-explanatory, please see ERD provided in R14.

 ## R20 - Project Management
 ### Trello